astronomaestro/ASIIP/README.md

 * Before you run the script

-Make sure you update your parameter file to match the physical characteristics of your array.
+For accurate results, make sure you update your parameter file to match the physical characteristics of your array and that the error you have defined with the sigmaTel parameter is reasonable.

 If you need help determining the sigmaTel parameter, the siiInstrumentError.py script can provide a rough estimate.
 Simply change the variable in that script to match your SII instrument and it will give an estimate for the error associated with a given integration time and target.

-This Python script was written using Python 3.7, so a Python 2 compiler might not work as expected.
-To run the target planner, open a terminal (or command prompt) and change your directory to where interferometer.py is located and then type this
+This Python script was written using Python 3, so a Python 2 compiler might not work as expected.

-    python asiip.py

 There are some package dependencies that you will need in order to get the script running.

-    - astropy (THE MOST UP TO DATE VERSION OF ASTROPY!
-Older versions use a server that's no longer available)
-    - astroquery
+    - wheel
     - numpy
     - matplotlib
+    - scipy
+    - astropy (The version that currently is tested is 4.0.1!
+Older astropy versions use a server that's no longer available so you will probably have to update your version if it's older)
+    - astroquery

 All of these should be easily installed using 'pip install (your package)'.
-If there happens to be any more packages you need use pip install should easily be able to help you with those as well.
+This was tested on Mac OS Catalina and Windows 10.
+It should also work with unix distros such as Ubuntu, but the vast number of available distro's make it unfeasible to test each one so some tweaking may be necessary.

+To run the target planner, open a terminal (or command prompt) and change your directory to where interferometer.py is located and then type this

+    python asiip.py

 * The Parameter input file